Skip to content

 Ashleigh Fehrenbach

-Ashleigh is a Senior Associate in the IP & Technology team at RPC, London.
+Ashleigh is EMEA Lead Counsel for Markerting at Meta.
 Ashleigh commenced her legal career in private practice at Sydney law firm Addisons, where she quickly identified a love of media and intellectual property law.
 Her main focus is brand protection strategy and dealing with IP disputes including privacy, trade marks, copyright, misleading and deceptive conduct and passing off.
 Ashleigh also advises on commercial and litigation matters.
 More recently, she has worked with financial services and insurance clients in responding to the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
 Ashleigh has also gained experience as in-house counsel for an international engineering company and a global pharmaceutical company.
 In 2017, she took part in a month long secondment to a law firm in Costa Rica.
 Ashleigh is passionate about pro bono work and is heavily involved in MinterEllison’s community investment initiatives.
 Outside of private practice, Ashleigh is the Vice Chair of the NSW Young Lawyers Communications, Entertainment and Technology Committee.
 In her spare time, Ashleigh likes to run long distances and is recently competed in the New York marathon.

 Board member